-One of the most crucial tactics for success is how your product listing and your Shopify store perform in search engine ranking.
+One of the most crucial tactics for success is how your product listing and eCommerce website perform in search engines.
 Which is just basically Google search.

-The higher you rank, the more clicks and buys you will get!
+The higher you rank in the search engines, the more clicks and buys you will get!
 Shopify let’s you see and edit how each store product will appear in google search.
 So, this is an important step!

 Since your search engine ranking is so important for selling products, I recommend reading up on the subject and even taking some courses.